Easy White Bean Cabbage Soup

-Easy White Bean and Cabbage Soup- a healthy soup that’s packed full of fiber, vitamins, protein and iron.
+Easy White Bean Cabbage Soup- a healthy soup that’s packed full of fiber, vitamins, protein and iron.
 Vegan, grain-free and freezes well too!

 Top of the morning to ya lads and lassies!
 How was your weekend?